JOvenOven/ctf-writeups/Cyber_Apocalypse_2024_Hacker_Royale/pwn/deathnote/README.md

 💀
 ```

-The menu strongly suggests that it's a heap challenge, as it includes familiar options such as ``create,`` ``remove,`` and ``show.`` The ``create`` option allows us to allocate a chunk in the heap of up to size 0x90. ``Remove`` simply frees a specified chunk, while ``show`` prints the contents of a chunk.
+The menu strongly suggests that it's a heap related challenge, as it includes familiar options such as ``create,`` ``remove,`` and ``show.`` The ``create`` option allows us to allocate a chunk in the heap of up to size 0x90. ``Remove`` simply frees a specified chunk, while ``show`` prints the contents of a chunk.
 This information was gathered by debugging with ``GDB``.
 Additionally, there's another option whose functionality is unclear from its name, ``¿?¿?¿?¿?¿?¿?``.
 However, when executed, the program simply crashes with a segmentation fault.

 ## Finding the bug

 The ``show`` option exhibits a ``read-after-free`` bug, allowing us to leak addresses from malloc metadata of freed chunks.

-During debugging, I observed that selecting option 42, ``¿?¿?¿?¿?¿?¿?``, triggers the program to execute the memory region pointed to by the address of the chunk labeled with ``page 0,`` passing the ``page 1`` chunk as a parameter.
+During debugging, I observed that selecting option 42, ``¿?¿?¿?¿?¿?¿?``, triggers the program to execute the memory region pointed to by the address written in the chunk labeled with ``page 0,`` passing the ``page 1`` chunk as a parameter.
 Although I'm uncertain about this behavior, my exploit still succeeded, assuming it to be true.

 ## Exploitation phase

 Since there aren't any useful functions to execute within the ``ELF`` file, our objective is to somehow leak the ``libc`` address.
-In heap challenges, it's common to achieve this by reading metadata from an ``unsortedbin`` chunk,  and it is possible with the ``read-after-free`` bug we have at hand, we only need to create an `unsortedbin` chunk and read its data with the `show` function to leak the unsortedbin address in libc and calculate the libc base address with it.
+In heap challenges, it's common to achieve this by reading metadata from an ``unsortedbin`` chunk,  and it is possible with the ``read-after-free`` bug we have at hand, we only need to create an `unsortedbin` chunk and read its metadata with the `show` function to leak the unsortedbin address in libc and calculate the libc base address with it.
 Finally, we can use the arbitrary code execution bug to call ``system(/bin/sh)`` and spawn a shell.

 This summarizes the approach outlined in the following exploit script.